Rajaul2810/chatbot_backend/CONVERSATION_CONTEXT_README.md

 - The bot will provide contextual responses even for short follow-up questions
 - Works across all categories (Course Info, Study Abroad, Technical Support, etc.)
 - Automatically converts frontend format to backend format
+- **NEW**: Prioritizes the most recently discussed course/country when multiple topics are mentioned

 ## Testing